 January 27, 2016

-In a recent blog post, we touched upon just how important it is for homeowners in Lawton, OK to focus on air sealing.
+You know how important it is for homeowners in Lawton, OK to focus on air sealing.
 Once the living space is sealed, however, it’s important to ensure that the air you’re breathing is clean and fresh.
 Otherwise, you and your family will be stuck breathing in stagnant, potentially contaminated air on a daily basis.
 The Environmental Protection Agency (EPA) has found that air inside a home is 5 to 100 times more polluted than outdoor air while the American Lung Association has stated the 50% of all illness is either caused by or aggravated by poor indoor air quality.

-Mechanical ventilation.
+The solution: mechanical ventilation.
 Pollutants can build up in your home without proper ventilation, which is why it’s so important to install the right system.

 What is Mechanical Ventilation?